Lessons

 - Enter information about your company using the Organization schema or its subsidiary schemas on each page.

-- There are special micro-markup formats for products, recipes, movies and other types of information materials.
+- There are special semantic markup formats for products, recipes, movies and other types of information materials.
 For such pages, search engines display information in special graphic blocks.
 Read more about them you can read in the documentation Yandex, and Google.

 - If the scheme assumes a large amount of text, then use the Microdata format.
 If not, use JSON-D.

-- It is better to replace outdated vCard and hRecipe microformats with Organization and Recipe microformats.
+- It is better to replace outdated microformats vCard and hRecipe with semantic markup Organization and Recipe.